casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Model Building and Training**

 The Magenta distribution (Google Magenta AI, 2019c) supports commmand line training of RNN based models.
-However, to build a customized model using the library was necessary to thoroughly comprehend and apply sections of the Magenta distribution source code.
+However, to build a customized model using the library it was necessary to thoroughly comprehend and apply sections of the Magenta distribution source code.
 The Melody RNN Model  distribution consists of eight interlinked python modules:

 ```melody_rnn_config_flags.py``` Provides a class for model configuration, utility functions and defaults.
 Most importantly, it implements ```tf.app.flags.FLAGS```to set hyperparameters for the model.
 In order to customize trained model, these FLAGS had to be managed and configured manually in the custom implementation.
 When called directly, a bug create a frequent warning for misssing flag 'f', thus a dummy flag was defined in the implementation to deal with this error.